-As long as coverage is maintained through the testing period, the full-contribution rule applies regardless of whether the individual was eligible for the entire year, had HDHP coverage for the entire year or had disqualifying non-HDHP coverage for part of the year.
+As long as coverage is maintained Dec.
+1 of the current year through Dec.
+31 of the following year (the testing period), the full-contribution rule applies regardless of whether the individual was eligible for the entire year, had HDHP coverage for the entire year or had disqualifying non-HDHP coverage for part of the year.
 If you fail to maintain an HSA-qualified HDHP during the entire testing period, you will have to pay taxes and penalties for making an excess contribution.